Vitamins for Body Odor: How to Fight BO Naturally

 Like probiotics, B vitamins are essential for a healthy metabolism.
 They help you digest food and turn it into energy.

-Getting enough B vitamins may help you sweat less and smell better [4].
+Getting enough B vitamins can contribute to overall well-being and support normal body functions, including sweating [4].
 You can get B vitamins in meat, whole grains, dairy, legumes and vegetables.

 There are a lot of B vitamins you need every day, which can make it tough to cover all your B bases.
 Taking a B complex supplement is the easiest way to get them all.